-In the main results, we first demonstrate that the joint condition distribution functions can be estimated using a simulation-based procedure constructed based on Lemma 1 of Wei (2008) and a class of quantile regression models with bivariate time-varying coefficients.
-Then, we show that the RPP estimators obtained from the simulation-based procedure are consistent under the bivariate time-varying coefficient models.
-For the practically interesting objective of determining whether an individual who was "unhealthy" in the past is more likely to have a high future disease risk, we propose a statistical inference procedure based on resampling-subject bootstrapping.
-The inference procedure compares the RPP with the unconditional joint probability of the response variables at any v, without knowing their values at any u < v.
-In our application to the NGHS data, we estimate the RPPs of preadolescent girls with various BP and BMI levels developing abnormal levels of BP at later adolescent years.
-Furthermore, in a simulation study, we demonstrate the consistency of the RPP estimators by comparing them with those obtained without imposing any modeling structures.
+In the main results, we first demonstrate that the joint condition distribution functions can be estimated by a simulation-based procedure constructed using Wei (2008, Lemma 1) and a class of quantile regression models with bivariate time-varying coefficients.
+Then we show that the RPP estimators obtained from the simulation-based procedure are consistent under the bivariate time-varying coefficient models.
+For the practically interesting objective of determining whether an "unhealthy" individual in the past is more likely to have higher future disease risk, we propose a statistical inference procedure based on resampling-subject bootstrapping.
+The inference procedure compares the RPP with the unconditional joint probability of response variables at any v without knowing their values at any u < v.
+In our application to the NGHS data, we estimate the RPPs that a preadolescent girl with various BP and BMI levels develops abnormal levels of BP at later adolescent years.
+Furthermore, we demonstrate in a simulation study the consistency of the RPP estimators by comparing their values with the RPPs obtained without imposing any modeling structures.